 Remember that waste disposal in many developing countries means dumping rubbish somewhere out of sight.
 Even so, tonnes end up on beaches, in the jungle and in polluting fires.
 Never buy or accept plastic wrapped food.
 Ask the hotel for paper or leaf-wrapped sandwiches and fruit.
 Get your own water bottle refilled with boiled water.
 If you are a bit anal, take your own hiking soap and shampoo.
 Take a spare bag with you to pick up rubbish dropped by other, less aware visitors.
 That makes a statement to the people that live there that you care about their environment.

 Even if you think you are the next David Attenborough, keep to the paths.
 You don’t tread like the locals and can unknowingly seriously harm the local flora and fauna.
 And lastly, keep a few small things like soap, toothpaste, toothbrushes, pencils, paper and even combs in your pack to give away to local children (ideally at a school, but not on the street if possible).
-Never sweets though.
-You will get mobbed once word of the giveaway gets out – but the smiles you get until they run out will be worth the hassle and will help with hygiene and education.
+Never, ever give sweets though.
+They are a real problem if the local kids don't have toothbrushes and good dental hygiene.
+Take books and pens and you will get mobbed once word of the giveaway gets out – but the smiles you get until they run out will be worth the hassle and will help with hygiene and education.

 If you are visiting a locality because of its unique culture and art, don’t buy copy artefacts made in China or Vietnam.
 Look for indigenous artisans who you can talk to and buy stuff from, direct.
 That way you help maintain local traditions, not an international supply chain.
 But always make sure the local artefacts aren’t made from bone, feathers, wood or other natural materials that are on the IUCN endangered list.
 Don’t be afraid to put your toe in the cultural water (as long as you don’t touch somebody else’s foot).
 Eating with your hands, wearing a headscarf, not wearing shoes and taking food from strangers will all enhance the local view of visitors as ‘like us’ people, not just visiting exploiters.